 Hello, everyone, and thanks so much for being with us today.
 I’m Valarie Basheda, Director of News and Special Projects at WebMD.
 We’ll be starting the chat in just a few minutes, but if you have a question for our experts, you can go ahead and get it in queue.

 Please know that while we will try to respond to as many people as possible, due to the high volume of questions, we may not be able to respond personally to every question submitted during the live event.
-And please remember, the answers given here should not be used as a substitute for medical advice, diagnosis or treatment.

 Today we’ll be talking about the deadly Ebola outbreak—the worst in history.
 It’s caused more than 900 deaths in Africa, and now has hit close to home as two American patients with the virus were brought to the U.S. for treatment in the past week.
 Their cases have raised many questions about how the disease is spread and treated – questions that, no doubt, will be discussed at a U.S. House subcommittee meeting being held today to review the details of the outbreak.